fernandito77777/MigrationDatabaseOnAWS/docs/DLAndDWH/DWH.md

 34. click `Create endpoint` at the page below.
 35. click `Close`

 it will create the endpoint.
-We need to give the endpoint a name
+We need to give the endpoint a name.

 36. at endpoint page, hover your cursor to the name field, and click the pencil button.
 37. Type `RedshiftS3EP`
     ![](../../images/DLAndDWH/DWH/37.png)

-Now, we need to find the prefix list that we have included at the route table.
+Now, we need to check if the prefix list that we have included at the route table exist. you might need to wait around 1 or 2 minutes to find it.

 38. click `Route tables` at the left menu of VPC
 39. find the route table you have checked previously during endpoint creation. click the box besides the route table id